slarmoo/.github/profile/webFrameworks/startupReact/startupReact.md

 ## Go celebrate

 With the completion of your application you have become a Startup Founder.
 Way to go!
-Time to grab some friends, recruit them to market your soon to be viral application, and celebrate by going out to lunch.
+Time to grab some friends, recruit them to market your soon-to-be-viral application, and celebrate by going out to lunch.
 I'm thinking tacos. 🌮